Mahedi-Shuvro/seismic-velocity-inversion/README.md

 This repository contains the official implementation and benchmarking code for the paper:

-**"Seismic Velocity Inversion from Shot Gathers Using Deep Segmentation Networks: Benchmarking U-Net Variants and SeismoLabV3+ (optimized variant of DeeplabV3+" (Submitted to IEEE TGRS, 2025)**
+**"Seismic Velocity Inversion from Shot Gathers Using Deep Segmentation Networks: Benchmarking U-Net Variants and SeismoLabV3+ (a task-adapted variant of DeepLabV3+ modified for regression, five-channel inputs, and seismic-specific optimization)" ----Submitted to IEEE TGRS, 2025**

 ## 📦 Overview